RobinWijnant/docker-compose-dev-stack/README.md

-# Web stack using docker-compose
+# Dev stack using docker-compose

 ## Features